derekrodgers/vancouver-trees-dashboard/README.md

 - A live map that displays all tree locations, reactive to all filters.
 - Reactive Google Street View, allowing a visual perspective on each tree.
 - A table displaying aggreate tree counts by species.
-- An "All Trees" table.
-- Height distribution charts: (i) heights across all neighbourhoods and (ii) neighbourhoods x height category.
+- Heat map of neighbourhoods x height category.

 ## Dataset